 If you need to request an override for a reason other than an enrollment limit or to waive a prerequisite, fill out the Override Request Form on the department website.

-How can I add an EC course after the open add period?
+How can I add a course after the open enrollment period?